tinacms/tina.io/content/blog/from-cms-to-contextual.md

 This folder holds all the auto generated files from Tina, if you open this up you will see files that contain queries, fragments and types.
 You won’t need to make changes here but it’s good to know what you might find in there.

-Before we add contextual editing, go ahead and launch the application using `yarn tina-dev` and navigate to [`http://localhost:3000/`](http://localhost:3000/).
+Before we add visual editing, go ahead and launch the application using `yarn tina-dev` and navigate to [`http://localhost:3000/`](http://localhost:3000/).
 You will notice that it is a static blog.
 Feel free to navigate around and get a feel for the blog.

 Now if you navigate to [http://localhost:3000/admin](http://localhost:3000/admin) you will be presented with a screen to login, if you login you will land on the CMS dashboard.
 Selecting a collection on the left will bring you to a screen with all the current files in that space.
 Then selecting a file will allow you to edit it as you see fit.

 ![Tina CMS Example](https://res.cloudinary.com/forestry-demo/video/upload/c_scale,w_1174/v1646412458/blog-media/getting-started-tina-admin/example.gif)

-## Adding Contextual Editing.
+## Adding Visual Editing.

-Now you have an understanding of both how the CMS works, and how the code behind is laid out we can start working on adding contextual editing to our project.
-What do we need to do to make contextual editing work?
+Now you have an understanding of both how the CMS works, and how the code behind is laid out we can start working on adding visual editing to our project.
+What do we need to do to make visual editing work?

 1. Update `getStaticPaths` and `getStaticProps` to use Tina’s graphql layer